MRzeczkowski/WMTS_smart_cache/README.md

 This endpoint has three query string fields:
  - `epochs` - the number of training epochs - 1000 by default
  - `learning_rate` - value of the learning rate hyperparameter - 0.001 by default
  - `method` - training method to be used.
-Two are supported: adam (method proposed by Kinga and Ba in [6]) and sgd (Stochastic Gradient Descent with momentum constant equal 0.9).
+Two are supported: adam (method proposed by Kinmga and Ba in [6]) and sgd (Stochastic Gradient Descent with momentum constant equal 0.9).
 By default adam is used.
 Depending on the training method different learning rates should be used: adam ~= 0.001, sgd ~= 0.05.

 Above mentioned parameters are used by both custom and Sklearn based neural networks.
 Nesterovs momentum optimization is disabled in Sklearn because it was not implemented in the custom neural network.
 MLPClassifier was used [5].